Artificial Intelligence and Machine Learning (AI/ML) Software as a Medical Device Action Plan

 Artificial intelligence and machine learning technologies have the potential to transform health care by deriving new and important insights from the vast amount of data generated during the delivery of health care every day.
 Medical device manufacturers are using these technologies to innovate their products to better assist health care providers and improve patient care.
-The FDA is considering a total product lifecycle-based regulatory framework for these technologies that would allow for modifications to be made from real-world learning and adaptation, while still ensuring that the safety and effectiveness of the software as a medical device is maintained.

 On this page:

-- What is Artificial Intelligence and Machine Learning?
+- What Is Artificial Intelligence and Machine Learning?

-- How are Artificial Intelligence and Machine Learning Transforming Medical Devices?
+- How Are Artificial Intelligence and Machine Learning Transforming Medical Devices?

-- How is the FDA Considering Regulation of Artificial Intelligence and Machine Learning Medical Devices?
+- How Is the FDA Considering Regulation of Artificial Intelligence and Machine Learning Medical Devices?

 - Contact Us